Knysna Elephant Park

 The Knysna Elephant Park (est. 1994) was the first facility in South Africa to house and care for orphaned African elephants.
 Today, it has become a world class facility, having cared for and raised more than forty elephants.
 These animals include relocated animals, orphaned calves, elephants rescued from culls and ex-circus animals.
 Some have become part of the resident herd, others have moved onto other reserves and facilities in the Western and Eastern Cape, depending on their personalities, bonds with other animals and welfare needs.

-Elephant experiences include Daily Guided Tours (departing from reception every 30 mins), as well as Elephant Walks, Exclusive Safaris, Sundowner Group Packages, as well as Sleepovers in the Elephant Lodge.
+Elephant experiences include Daily Guided Tours (departing from reception every 30 minutes), as well as Breakfast Picnic Walks in the morning and Elephant Walks in the afternoon, Exclusive Safaris, Sundowner Group Packages, as well as Sleepovers in the Elephant Lodge.
 Our beautiful Lapa offers a unique venue for weddings and other functions.
 No reservations are necessary for daily tours, but bookings are essential for all other elephant encounters.

 The tourism industry has recently seen a growing trend within the wildlife sector, where tourists are being made aware of the need to view animal activities and attractions they may visit during their holidays, in a different light.
 All over the world, animal welfare organisations and animal rights groups are asking tour companies and tourists to think carefully about the ethics and responsibilities associated with many of these wildlife tourism ventures.